jimasp/behave-vsc/README.md

 - For each run, the equivalent behave command to run the test manually appears in the Behave VSC output window.
 (The _actual_ command run includes `--junit` and `--junit-directory` parameters, but these are not displayed.)
 - The extension then parses the junit file output and updates the test result.
 - The behave output and any errors appear in the Behave VSC output window.
-- How the run works is controlled by you via extension settings in your `settings.json` file (e.g. `behave-vsc.runParallel` etc.)
+- How the run works is controlled by you via extension settings in your `settings.json` file (e.g. `runParallel` etc.)

 ### How debug works:
 - It dynamically builds a debug launch config and runs that.
 (This enables the `ms-python.python` extension to do the work of debugging.)
 - The extension then parses the junit file output and updates the test result.
+- Whether debug steps into external code is controlled by the extension setting `behave-vsc.justMyCode` (i.e. in your `settings.json` *not* your `launch.json`).
 - Error output is shown in the debug console window and/or Behave VSC window depending on the nature of the error.
 - To reduce noise when debugging, the behave command and behave std output is not shown when in debug.
 Run the test instead if you want this output.
-- Whether debug steps into external code is controlled by you via the extension setting `behave-vsc.justMyCode` (i.e. in your `settings.json` not your `launch.json`).

 ---
 ## Troubleshooting
 This a pre-release undergoing active development.
-If you used a previous version of this extension, but you have issues with the latest version, then please check the [release notes](#release-notes) for breaking changes.
+If you used a previous version of this extension, but you have issues with the latest version, then please read through the [release notes](#release-notes) for breaking changes.
 If that does not resolve your issue, then please rollback to the previous working version via the vscode uninstall dropdown and raise an [issue](https://github.com/jimasp/behave-vsc/issues).
 Otherwise:
-- Does your project meet the [Project Requirements](#project-requirements) section above?
+- Does your project meet the [Project Requirements](#project-requirements) and have the [Required project directory structure](#required-project-directory-structure)?
 - If you have set the `featuresPath` in extension settings, make sure it matches the paths setting in your behave configuration file.
 - Have you tried _manually_ running the behave command that is logged in the Behave VSC output window?
 - If you are getting different results running all tests vs running a test separately, it's probably down to lack of test isolation.
 - Do you have the correct extension [settings](#extension-settings) for your project?
 (See [Q&A](#Q&A) for information on how to see your effective settings.)
 - Do you have runParallel turned on?
 Try turning it off.
+- If extension startup is slow, and you have a large multi-root workspace then you can stop the extension from looking for features in (top-level) workspace folders on startup by using the setting `multiRootFolderIgnoreList`.
 (Also if you have removed extension settings from your workspace `.vscode/settings.json`, then do you still have any of the extension settings in your user settings json?
 See [here](https://code.visualstudio.com/docs/getstarted/settings#_settings-file-locations) for user settings file locations.)
 - Do you have the latest version of the extension installed?
 The problem may have been fixed in a newer release.
 (Please note that the latest version you can install is determined by your vscode version, so you may need to update vscode first.)